Dimitris Saravakos: Retirement

 He is the leading scorer in history with 16 goals in the Derby of the eternal enemies.
-He kept the record for the best Greek scorer in UEFA competitions, with 25 goals, before he was surpassed by Demis Nikolaidis.
+He held the record for the Greek top scorer in UEFA competitions, with 25 goals, but he was surpassed by Demis Nikolaidis.

 International career

 Saravakos was a key member of Greece, with whom he competed between 1982 and 1994.
 He is fourth top scorer in the history of the national team with 22 goals in 78 appearances.
 He was part of the team that claimed qualification for the UEFA Euro 1988 and contributed to the great success of qualifying for the 1994 FIFA World Cup in the United States.

 He also played for the Mediterranean team in the 1983 Mediterranean Games in Casablanca, Morocco, where on 11/9/83 he scored the team's second goal in a 2–1 against Libya.
 In 1983 he participated in 4 matches with the Olympic team.